This post contains affiliate links that I could make commission off of. All opinions are my own.

 Create a “Joins List Group” Automation

-Once you’ve found it, click Add Automation.
-Name your automation (I typically just do the title of the content upgrade so everything is clear).
-Select your list from the dropdown and click Next!
+Next, name your automation (I typically just do the title of the content upgrade so everything is clear).
+Select your list from the dropdown and click Begin!

 Now that we’ve got our one email set up, we want to set up the trigger.
 Above the email, you’ll see a line of text that says “Trigger: 1 day after subscribers join the grouping, * | Select List Group | * – Edit Trigger.